radiantlogicinc/iddm-lite/documentation/FULL_IDDM_STAGING.md

 Any context that will be renamed upon import should have as unique a name as possible at the RDN level, because that is the level the rename operation takes place upon.

 WARNING: While this option exists and should work, it is strongly recommended to avoid this approach.
-Context renaming is a complex operation designed specifically for this Home Depot deployment, and it may not be able to handle all configuration permutations.
+Context renaming is a complex operation designed specifically for a single customer request, and it may not be able to handle all configuration permutations.

 ### Promoting Configurations to In-Store IDDM